WebSocket¶

 Handling client disconnect¶

-In event of client disconnect, the ASGI server will close the connection and send the
+In the event of a client disconnect, the ASGI server will close the connection

-corresponding message to your app.
-Upon receiving this message WebSocket
+and send the corresponding message to your app.
+Upon receiving this message

 exception.